trinodb/trino/docs/src/main/sphinx/security/oauth2.rst

        Providing this value while OIDC discovery is enabled overrides the value from the OpenID provider metadata document.
        Defaults to the value of ``http-server.authentication.oauth2.issuer``.
-   * - ``http-server.authentication.oauth2.auth-url``
-     - The authorization URL.
-The URL a user's browser will be redirected to in order to begin the OAuth 2.0 authorization process.
-Providing this value while OIDC discovery is enabled overrides the value from the OpenID provider metadata document.
-   * - ``http-server.authentication.oauth2.token-url``
-     - The URL of the endpoint on the authorization server which Trino uses to obtain an access token.
-Providing this value while OIDC discovery is enabled overrides the value from the OpenID provider metadata document.
-   * - ``http-server.authentication.oauth2.jwks-url``
-     - The URL of the JSON Web Key Set (JWKS) endpoint on the authorization server.
-It provides Trino the set of keys containing the public key to verify any JSON Web Token (JWT) from the authorization server.
-       Providing this value while OIDC discovery is enabled overrides the value from the OpenID provider metadata document.
    * - ``http-server.authentication.oauth2.userinfo-url``
      - The URL of the IdPs ``/userinfo`` endpoint.
 If supplied then this URL is used to validate the OAuth access token and retrieve any associated